-Current.-As a practical unit of current, that furnished by a potential of one volt though one ohm is taken, being 10 -1 of an absolute (electro-magnetic) unit of current, and is known as "one weber-per-second." = and
+Current.-As a practical unit of current, that furnished by a potential of one voil though one ohm is taken, being 10-1 of an absolute (electro-magnetic) unit of current, and is known as one Ampère (formerly one "weber").

-Quantity.-The Weber, = 10-1 absolute units of quantity of the electromagnetic system.
+Quantity.-The Coulomb, = 10-1 absolute units of quantity of the electromagnetic system.

-Capacity. - The Farad, = 10-9 (or one one-thousand-millionth) of absolute unit of capacity.
+Capacity.-The Farad, = 10-9 (or one one-thousand-millionth) of absolute unit of capacity.

-Seeing, however, that quantities a million times as great as some of these, and a million times as small as some, have to be measured by electricians, the prefixes mega- and micro- are sometimes used to signify respectively "one million" and "one-million part."
-Thus a megohm is a resistance of one million ohms, a microfarad a capacity of $\frac{1}{1,000,000}$ of a farad, etc. The prefix milli- is frequently used for "one-thousandth part;" thus a milliweber is the thousandth part of one weber.
+Seeing, however, that quantities a million times as great as some of these, and a million times as small as some, have to be measured by electricians, the prefixes mega- and micro- are sometimes used to signify respectively "one million" and "one-millionth part."
+Thus a megohm is a resistance of one million ohms, a microfarad a capacity of $\frac{1}{1.000.000}$ of a farad, etc. The prefix milli- is frequently used for "one-thousandth part;" thus a milli-ampère is the thousandth part of one ampère.

-This system of "practical" units was devised by a committee of the British Association, who also determined the value of the "ohm" (or "B. A. unit," as it is sometimes called) by experiment, and constructed standard resistance coils of metallic wires.
-The "practical" system may be regarded as a system of units derived not from the fundamental units of centimetre, gramme, and second, but from a system in which, while the unit of time remains the second, the units of length and mass are respectively the earth-quadrant and 10 - 11 gramme.
+This system of "practical" units was devised by a committee of the British Association, who also determined the value of the "ohm" by experiment, and constructed standard resistance coils of german-silver, called "B. A. Units" or "ohms."

+The "practical" system may be regarded as a system of units derived not from the fundamental units of centimetre, gramme, and second, but from a system in which, while the unit of time remains the second, the units of length and mass are respectively the earth-quadrant and 10-11 gramme.

-324. Dimensions of Magnetic and Electromagnetic Units, -The fundamental idea of "dimensions" is explained in Art.
+324. Dimensions of Magnetic and Electromagnetic Units.

+-The fundamental idea of "dimensions" is explained in Art.
 258. A little consideration will enable the student to deduce for himself the following table-